An Antique-Led Reference

 Paris

-Where the antique is held to the standard of the museum and the salon at once — eighteenth-century rigour, worn with French ease.
+Where the antique is held to the standard of the museum and the salon at once: eighteenth-century rigour, worn with French ease.

-A decorator and collector whose name is inseparable from richly worked period interiors and the patient restoration of his own château and its gardens — included here for the seriousness of his eighteenth-century collecting.
+A decorator and collector whose name is tied to richly worked period interiors and the long restoration of his own Château du Champ de Bataille, included here for the seriousness of his eighteenth-century collecting.

 Milan